 "Read with the right intention, the book can take you on an inward journey to know yourself," says Robin Rothenberg, a Viniyoga therapist in Issaquah, Washington, who wrote The Essential Low Back Program.
 You don't even have to commit to a Viniyoga practice to reap benefits.
 "His rich, deep map will lead you places you have been unable to see so far."

-More recommended reading for yogis:
+More recommended yoga books for yogis:

 - Ashtanga Yoga: The Practice Manual by David Swenson: A guide to Ashtanga Yoga's primary series, expertly modeled.
 In the tradition of the late K. Pattabhi Jois, the book offers 99 percent practice and 1 percent theory.